 There is a long list of paperwork that needs to be provided to ICA in your submission and missing any one of them may affect your approval chances.
 At Paul Immigrations, we will take on this task for you and ensure every single paperwork has been accounted for in your submission.

 Errors in your submission can significantly affect the success rate of you acquiring PR status in Singapore.
 Under the guidance of our team of specialists, you can set aside your worries and rest assured that we will prepare your application meticulously.

-No, you do not have to upload all of your supporting documents in one go on ICA’s e-PR portal.
-Every applicant is given seven days (or 168 hours) from the time they start their online application to complete every aspect of their submission, including the uploading of paperwork.
-This means an applicant may theoretically upload whatever paperwork that is on hand first and complete the rest at a later date, as long as it is within the deadline.
+No, every applicant is given seven days (or 168 hours) to complete their online submission, including the uploading of paperwork.
+An applicant may theoretically upload whatever paperwork that is on hand first and complete the rest later, as long as it is within the deadline.

 At Paul Immigrations, our specialists will prepare all of your paperwork before we begin your online application to reduce any possibility of you missing your deadline and make sure every paperwork is in the correct format (i.e. either PDF or JPG).

-You may consider including other supporting paperwork besides what is required by ICA in your submission.
-However, we must emphasise that including more paperwork does not automatically equate to a higher success rate.
-Before submitting an additional document, thoroughly consider its purpose and how you think it will positively add to the approval chances of your submission.
+Not necessarily.
+Before submitting an additional document, thoroughly consider its purpose and how you think it will positively add to your submission.

 We can advise you on what to submit.
 One such document we usually advise our clients to include is a cover letter.
 Our in-house writer will craft this for you, ensuring it is customised to your strengths and highlights any contributions you have made to the Singaporean community.

 Failing to complete it within this deadline means you must restart it from the beginning.
 You can avoid this by engaging our specialists who will guide you in every step of your submission in a timely manner.